Chris Apps is looking for a replacement

 Now is a good time to start

-Types of Scottish bagpipes - Scottish Smallpipes, Border Pipes, and Northumbrian Smallpipes
+Types of Scottish bagpipes - Great Highland Bagpipe, Scottish Smallpipe, Border Pipe, and Northumbrian Smallpipe

-I make reeds for all of these instruments and have done so for 35+ years.
-There are very few in this world with the same expertise.
-I am looking to train someone who would like to become the bagpipe reed expert for the next generation.
+I make reeds for all of these instruments.
+I am looking to train someone who would like to become the bagpipe reed maker for the next generation.

 Only serious applicants please.

 Let me be clear, I am not offering weekend workshops on reed making.
 I am not interested in training anyone who just wants to dabble in reed making as a hobby.
 I will not train anyone to 'mess around' with reed making on weekends or as a retirement project.
-I am looking for someone fairly young who would like to make reed making their lifes career.
+I am looking for someone fairly young who would like to make reed making life career.
+I am offering to train the right candidate to take over Chris Apps Reeds LLC.
+A sort of apprenticeship with a difference.
+I'm going to train you specifically to take over this business.

 Important considerations